 businesses facing financial insecurity, substantial declines in gross receipts… or other economic harm due to the pandemic, as well as businesses with less capacity to weather financial hardship, such as the smallest businesses, those with less access to credit, or those serving disadvantaged communities.

-Also, when provided in a Qualified Census Tract (“QCT”), Treasury considers some services and economic assistance automatically eligible for CSLFRF funding.
+In addition, Treasury considers some services and economic assistance automatically eligible for CSLFRF funding when provided in a QCT.
 These services include:

 - Building stronger communities through investments in housing and neighborhoods;

 - Promoting healthy childhood environments.

 The Final Rule further clarifies the restrictions on use for CSLFRF for mitigating negative economic impacts: “While economic impacts may either be immediate or delayed, individuals or classes that did not experience a negative economic impact from the public health emergency would not be eligible beneficiaries under this category.”